 It is mandatory to wear a face covering in shops, banks and other enclosed areas such as museums, indoor tourist attractions, cinemas and places of worship.

-It is also mandatory to wear a face covering inside bars/restaurants when you are not eating and drinking (e.g. when entering/leaving the premises or going to the toilet).
+It is also mandatory to wear a face covering inside bars/restaurants when you are not seated (e.g. when entering/leaving the premises or going to the toilet).